Zyleree/KronoxCore/readme.md

 # KronoxCore

 KronoxCore is a customizable Java-based proxy server designed for flexibility, security, and performance.
-It features different proxying modes, robust DDoS protection, CORS support, and the ability to create a server fleet using MongoDB for shared configuration and potential load balancing (future implementation).
+It features different proxying modes, robust DDoS protection, CORS support, and the ability to create a server fleet using MariaDB for shared configuration and potential load balancing (future implementation).

 ## Key Features: